Binance Review 2025: A Legit and Safe Crypto Exchange?

 A unique allegation that came up against Binance is that it lists coins (more specifically shitcoins) in exchange for money.
 This claim was denied by the company.

-Since Binance provides only trading services I will compare its fee schedule to other reputable trading platforms.
+Since Binance provides only trading services, let’s compare its fee schedule to other reputable trading platforms.

 Binance vs Coinbase (Advanced)

 Coinbase Advanced is Coinbase’s trading platform.
+It is a step up from the basic Coinbase account with simple buys and sells.
+Coinbase Advanced offers slightly lower fees than the main Coinbase interface and allows for more complicated trading tools.
 It is one of the leading exchanges around in terms of reputation and adoption.

 Aside from the limited availability of the platform worldwide (supports 103 countries), the platform fees start at 0.6%, 6 times higher than the highest fee tier on Binance.
-You can read my full Coinbase review here.
+Binance offers larger spot crypto support, more trading features, and lower fees.
+You can read our full Coinbase review.

 Binance vs Bitfinex